 A collective dwelling is a dwelling identified as being of a communal, institutional or commercial nature.
-It may be defined by a sign or by speaking with the person in charge, a resident, or a neighbour.
-Examples include lodging/rooming houses, hotels, motels, nursing homes, hospitals, staff residences, communal quarters of military camps, work camps, jails, missions, and group homes.
+It must provide care or services or have certain common facilities, such as a kitchen or bathroom, which are shared by the occupants.
+Examples include lodging or rooming houses, hotels, motels, tourist establishments, nursing homes, residences for senior citizens, hospitals, staff residences, military bases, work camps, correctional facilities and group homes.